canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

-  example2: ie. Distress, psychological trauma "add-integrity-button": Add loss of integrity "add-another-integrity-button": Add another loss of integrity
+  example2: ie. Distress, psychological trauma "add-integrity-button": Add loss of integrity "add-another-integrity-button": Add another loss of integrity "previous": Previous loss of integrity
+  "next": Next loss of integrity
 availability:
   title: Loss of Availability
   intro: To ensure the availability of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.